Why optional stopping can be a problem for Bayesians: When Problems arise: Subjective vs. Pragmatic and Default Priors

 We generate $10$ observations for each fertilizer under both models: for $\H_0$ we sample data from a normal distribution with mean $\mu_0=1$ meter and we pick the variance $\sigma^2 = 1$.
-For $\H_1$ we sample data from a normal distribution where the variance is $1$ as well, and the mean is determined by the effect size above which is sampled from a standard Cauchy distribution.
+For $\H_1$ we sample data from a normal distribution where the variance is $1$ as well, and the mean is determined by the effect size above.
+We adopt a Cauchy prior to express our beliefs about what values of the effect size are likely, which is mathematically equivalent to the effect size being sampled from a standard Cauchy distribution.
 We follow Rouder's experiment further, and set our prior odds on $\H_0$ and $\H_1$, before observing the data, to $1$-to-$1$.
-We sample $20,000$ replicate experiments with $10+10$ samples each, from one of the hypotheses, and we calculate the Bayes factors.
-Then, we bin the Bayes factors and construct a histogram.
+We sample $10$ data points from each of the hypotheses, and we calculate the Bayes factors.
+We repeat this procedure $20,000$ times.
+Then, we bin the $20,000$ resulting Bayes factors and construct a histogram.
 In Figure~\ref{fig:ttest a} we see the distribution of the posterior odds when either the null or the alternative are true in one figure.
 In Figure~\ref{fig:ttest b} we see the calibration plot for this data from which Rouder checks the interpretation of the posterior odds: the observed posterior odds is the ratio of the two histograms, where the width of the bins is $0.1$ on the log scale.
 The posterior odds are calibrated, in accordance with Rouder's experiments.
-We repeated the experiment with the difference that in each of the $40,000$ experiments we sampled more data points until the posterior odds were at least $10$-to-$1$, or the maximum number of $25$ samples was reached.
+We repeated the experiment with the difference that in each of the $40,000$ experiments we sampled more data points until the posterior odds were at least $10$-to-$1$, or the maximum number of $25$ data points was reached.
 The histograms for this experiment are in Figure~\ref{fig:ttest c}.
-In Figure~\ref{fig:ttest d} we can see that, as expected, the posterior odds are calibrated under optional stopping as well.\\
+In Figure~\ref{fig:ttest d} we can see that, as expected, the posterior odds are calibrated under optional stopping as well.